cortexlib/box/docs/doc_two_dim.md

 Two Dimensional Iterator

+*Notes:* Potential problem incrementing or decrementing the default constructed object as it refers to the the default constructed iterator type and causes segmentation fault on dereference.

 The base class for a two dimensional iterator.
 Constructs the underlying iterator and the given position of the iterator and dimensions of in which it occupies.

-\\note Potential problem incrementing or decrementing the default constructed object as it refers to the the default constructed iterator type and causes segmentation fault on dereference.

 ### Constructor `cortex::two_dim_iterator::two_dim_iterator`